Back to Library

 Immunobiochemistry

-1. Antigen Recognition: Binding of antibodies or T cell receptors to antigens.
+1. Antigen Recognition: The highly specific binding of antibodies or T cell receptors (TCRs) to specific epitopes (antigenic determinants) on antigens.
+This interaction initiates the immune response.

-Immunobiochemistry provides insights into disease mechanisms, vaccine development, and immune therapies.
-It plays a vital role in understanding and treating various immunological disorders and infections.
+Immunobiochemistry provides crucial insights into disease mechanisms, vaccine development, diagnostic techniques, and the design of novel immunotherapies.
+It plays a vital role in understanding and treating a wide range of immunological disorders, including autoimmune diseases, allergies, immunodeficiencies, and infections.

 Immunoprecipitation Experiment